Got No Shame

 "Got No Shame" is a song by American hard rock band Brother Cane, appearing on the band's self-titled debut.
 The song was released as the album's debut single and is the first single Brother Cane ever released.
 "Got No Shame" features a mixture of hard rock and southern rock with harmonica throughout the song, which was played by Topper Price.

-"Got No Shame" peaked at #2 on the Billboard Mainstream Rock chart on September 18, 1993, being kept from the #1 spot by Cry of Love's "Piece Pipe".
+"Got No Shame" peaked at #2 on the Billboard Mainstream Rock chart on September 18, 1993, being kept from the #1 spot by Cry of Love's "Peace Pipe".

 Music video

 A music video was created for the song and was directed by Carlos Grasso.